Pumpkin Papers: Events

-According to the Central Intelligence Agency, the Pumpkin Papers added a "dramatic sequence of events."
+According to the Central Intelligence Agency, the Pumpkin Papers added a "dramatic sequence of events".
 Between April and November (when Chambers was asked to produce evidence of Hiss' CPUSA membership in the slander case), Chambers had flip-flopped on whether his Ware Group had engaged in espionage.
 On November 17, 1948, Chambers surrendered the typewritten and handwritten documents to Hiss' lawyer William L. Marbury Jr. as part of pre-trial deposition in a slander case.
 At Hiss' request, Marbury in turn surrendered the typewritten and handwritten documents (sometimes called the "Baltimore Documents") to the United States Department of Justice in the hope that Justice would indict Chambers for espionage.
 The hard copy documents included summaries of United States Department of State documents in Hiss' handwriting as well as typewritten copies of official government reports.
-On December 2, 1948, HUAC investigators arrived at Chambers' farm in Westminster, Maryland, and took from Chambers five canisters of microfilm, after he retrieved them from a pumpkin he had hollowed out overnight to keep them safe – hence the "Pumpkin Papers."
+On December 2, 1948, HUAC investigators arrived at Chambers' farm in Westminster, Maryland, and took from Chambers five canisters of microfilm, after he retrieved them from a pumpkin he had hollowed out overnight to keep them safe – hence the "Pumpkin Papers".
 Nixon and HUAC investigation director Robert E. Stripling paraded the microfilm before the press.
 In less than two weeks, instead of indicting Chambers, Justice indicted Hiss, in part because the collective Pumpkin Papers provided strong evidence of espionage on Hiss' part.

-During two trials against Alger Hiss in 1949, "the star witnesses were the Pumpkin Papers."
+During two trials against Alger Hiss in 1949, "the star witnesses were the Pumpkin Papers".
 FBI analysis proved that typewritten copies had been typed on a Woodstock typewriter (No. 230099) belonging to the Hiss family.
 The majority of handwritten documents were in Hiss' hand (the others being in the hand of Treasury official Harry Dexter White).
 The Hiss defense team was unable to discredit the typewriter or typewritten documents during the trials.
-In January 1950, a jury found Hiss guilty, and he went to prison.
+In January 1950, a jury found Hiss guilty, and he was sentenced to 5 years in prison.

-In 1950, Representative Nixon made a Pumpkin Papers speech to Congress, a few weeks after Senator Joseph McCarthy cited the Hiss Case, cited as the start of McCarthyism.
+In 1950, Representative Nixon made a Pumpkin Papers speech to Congress, a few weeks after Senator Joseph McCarthy cited the Hiss case, starting McCarthyism.

-In 1950 for passage of the McCarran Internal Security Act, Senator Karl Mundt told a Senate hearing this act need to pass, based on what he had learned as a HUAC member about "the so-called pumpkin papers case, the espionage activities in the Chambers-Hiss case, the Bentley case, and others."
+In 1950 for passage of the McCarran Internal Security Act, Senator Karl Mundt told a Senate hearing that the act need to pass, based on what he had learned as a HUAC member about "the so-called pumpkin papers case, the espionage activities in the Chambers-Hiss case, the Bentley case, and others".

 Legacy

-Subsequent, scandalous documents whose name mirrors to the Pumpkin Papers include the Pentagon Papers (1971) and the Panama Papers (2016).
+Subsequent, scandalous documents whose name mirrors to the Pumpkin Papers include the Pentagon Papers (1971), Panama Papers (2016), Paradise Papers (2017), Afghanistan Papers (2019), and Pandora Papers (2021).